phoenixframework/phoenix/docs/channels.md

 Phoenix uses an at-most-once strategy when sending messages to clients.
 If the client is offline and misses the message, Phoenix won't resend it.
 Phoenix doesn't persist messages on the server.
 If the server restarts, unsent messages will be gone.
 If our application needs stronger guarantees around message delivery, we'll need to write that code ourselves.
 Common approaches involve persisting messages on the server and having clients request missing messages.
 For an example, see Chris McCord's Phoenix training: [client code](https://github.com/chrismccord/elixirconf_training/blob/master/web/static/js/app.js#L38-L39) and [server code](https://github.com/chrismccord/elixirconf_training/blob/master/web/channels/document_channel.ex#L13-L19).

+### Presence

+Phoenix ships with a way of handling online users that is built on top of Phoenix.PubSub and Phoenix channels.
+The usage of presence is covered in the [presence guide](presence.html).

 #### Example Application
 To see an example of the application we just built, checkout the project [phoenix_chat_example](https://github.com/chrismccord/phoenix_chat_example).